Bala-Yarabikki/sentiment_analysis_test1/README.md

-** Open N_file.ipynb and see every single line of code is commented
+** Open trail1.py and see every single line of code is commented

 ![Predictions](img.png)